Need to talk? Call 1800 882 436.

 Your doctor will discuss which medicines you can safely take during pregnancy.
 Many sleep medicines are not considered safe for you and your baby, so be sure your doctor knows you’re pregnant or breastfeeding.

 Sedating antihistamines such as doxylamine can be used in all stages of pregnancy.
-They are not associated with any increased risk to your baby and are not habit forming, but speak with your doctor before you take these in pregnancy.
+They are not connected with any increased risk to your baby and are not addictive.
+There is little evidence that they help to treat insomnia.

-Melatonin is sometimes used to treat insomnia, but it’s not recommended if you are pregnant.
-There is little research investigating how safe it is to use during pregnancy.
-Doctors prefer that you take a medicine with more evidence of being safe for you and your baby.
+Melatonin is sometimes used to treat insomnia.
+It is not recommended if you are pregnant.
+There is little research about how safe it is to use during pregnancy.
+Your doctor may prefer a medicine with more safety evidence.

-Benzodiazepines, including temazepam, are habit forming and not recommended.
-They may be associated with your baby having withdrawal symptoms after birth.
-If necessary, your doctor may prescribe these at the lowest effective dose for the shortest period of time.
+Benzodiazepines, including temazepam, are often prescribed to treat insomnia in non-pregnant people.
+They are generally not recommended during pregnancy.
+Your baby may have withdrawal symptoms after birth, especially if you take them in your third pregnancy trimester.
+If necessary, your doctor may prescribe these at the lowest effective dose for a short time.

 Are there any alternative ways to treat insomnia?

-Herbal medicines and infusions, another common alternative treatment, are not recommended to treat insomnia while pregnant or breastfeeding, as there is not enough research investigating their safety.
+Herbal medicines and infusions are other common alternative treatments for insomnia.
+These treatments are not recommended during pregnancy or breastfeeding.
+There is not enough research looking into their safety.
 Always check with your doctor or pharmacist before taking an alternative or herbal medicine.

 Can insomnia affect my or my baby’s health?

-If you are extremely distressed or having suicidal thoughts call Lifeline on 13 11 14 for immediate support.
+If you are extremely distressed or having suicidal thoughts call Lifeline on 13 11 14 or Suicide Call Back Service 1300 659 467 for immediate support.

 How can I improve my sleep during pregnancy?

-You can improve your sleep during pregnancy by following these tips to help treat pregnancy related sleep problems:
+You can improve your sleep during pregnancy by following these tips:

 • Indigestion and heartburn — raise the head of your bed or sleep with more pillows.
-Take antacids in moderation.
+Do not take too many antacids.

 • Physical discomfort — sleep on your side and try a pregnancy pillow.

-• Frequent urination — avoid drinking too much in the evening and try to go to the toilet before bed.
+• Frequent urination — avoid drinking too much liquid in the evening and go to the toilet before bed.

-See your doctor or midwife if you still have problems sleeping after trying these tips.
+See your doctor or midwife if you still have trouble sleeping after trying these tips.

 Resources and support